ict4s24-tcict/ict4s24-tcict.github.io/index.md

 Before you register for "The True Cost of ICT," please consider submitting a position statement to our [Call for Contributions](./index.html#call-for-contributions) above.
-Even if you do not intend to submit a full position stattement, please consider submitting a few lines about yourself, why you are attending, and what you would like to discuss.
+Even if you do not intend to submit a full position statement, please consider submitting a few lines about yourself, why you are attending, and what you would like to discuss.